 At your first visit, our front desk will make a copy of your insurance card to keep in your file.
 Please make sure that you have your insurance card with you at your visit.
-If you are a returning patient and have new insurance you need to have your card with you so that we can update your file and send the claims to the correct insurance company.
+If you are a returning patient and have new insurance, please present your card so we can update your file and send the claims to the correct insurance company.

 Referrals and Authorization

 Certain insurance plans have provisions that require patients to obtain referrals when specialty care is needed.
 These referrals can be obtained from your PCP (Primary Care Physician).
 Since insurance companies will not pay for services without the required referral, OSMS requires a physical referral to be provided at the time of service, prior to treatment.
 Our Front Office staff can assist you with contacting your PCP to acquire the referral.
 If the referral can not be obtained by your appointment time, we can assess our schedules and reschedule you for the physician’s next available opening.
 We can also offer you the Maryland's Voluntary Waiver of HMO Benefits form.
 This form acknowledges you are waiving your insurance and you agree to assume responsibility for payment in full of the bill.
 Our Pre-Registration department will also gladly educate you further on your plan requirements should you have any questions.

 Authorization may also need to obtained, pursuant of your insurance guidelines.
 Often times, physical and occupational therapies, durable medical equipment, injectables and diagnostic tests may require certain authorizations prior to performing the service.
 As a courtesy to you, our staff is happy to acquire the necessary authorizations through your insurance.

-The deductible is the covered expense that the insured and each dependant must pay before the insurance will make a payment.
+The deductible is the covered expense that the insured and each dependent must pay before the insurance will make a payment.

 - Do you know what your annual deductible is?